 A Diplomate of the American Board of Internal Medicine and Board Certified in Endocrinology and Metabolism since 1981, Dr. Korff has practiced endocrinology and metabolism in the Pioneer Valley since 1986, and founded the Center for Excellence in Diabetes Education with Kelly Henry in 2002.
 He graduated from Tufts Medical School, completed a fellowship in Endocrinology and Metabolism at the University of Chicago and served as a Visiting Scientist and Senior Staff Fellow at the National Institutes of Health.

-Dr. Korff is an Associate Professor of Medicine at the Tufts School of Medicine, and is a member of The Endocrine Society and the American Thyroid Association.
+Dr. Korff is a member of The Endocrine Society and the American Thyroid Association.
 He brings his expertise and concern for patients with diabetes to the Diabetes Center as its Medical Director.
+Dr. Korff is an administrative Medical Director and does not see patients.

 Medical Management of Diabetes